 In some organizations, normalization of performance scores is managed by a high level committee and this process is not transparent to the employees.
 If such committees consider the rating patterns of various managers such as MMi (discussed above), their decisions would be data based and objective.

-‘EmpXtrack Employee Appraisal’ is an enterprise level solution that executes all the normalization features discussed above, depending entirely on the client need.
+‘EmpXtrack Performance Appraisal‘ is an enterprise level performance review software that executes all the normalization features of performance review discussed above, depending entirely on the client needs.